ohmycthulhu/uwork/README.md

             GET
         </td>
         <td>
-            Returns all available regions, with attached cities
+            Returns all available regions, with attached cities.
+            Use detailed = 0 to get regions without cities.
         </td>
         <td>
             {